defuse-protocol/docs/fees.md

 * **0.0001% (1 pip)** per transaction.
 * Collected on-chain by the [`intents.near`](https://nearblocks.io/address/intents.near) smart contract.
 * Applies to every transfer, swap, or transaction.
+* These fees are converted to $NEAR and sent to multisig [intents.sputnik-dao.near](https://nearblocks.io/address/intents.sputnik-dao.near).

 ---